MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 and SvcFieldValue is a string
 present when SvcRecordType is "1".

-The algorithm for resolving HTTPSSVC records and associated address records is specified in {{resolution}}.
+The algorithm for resolving SVCB records and associated address records is specified in {{resolution}}.

-## HTTPSSVC RDATA Wire Format
+## SVCB RDATA Wire Format

-The RDATA for the HTTPSSVC RR consists of:
+The RDATA for the SVCB RR consists of:

 * a 1 octet flag field for SvcRecordType, interpreted as an unsigned numeric value (0 to 255, with only values